 What are the oldest MCAT scores accepted?

-The MCAT can be taken no later than the fall of the year preceding the desired year of entrance and must be taken within three years of the anticipated date of matriculation.
+The MCAT can be taken no later than the fall of the year preceding the desired year of entrance and must be taken within three years of the anticipated year of matriculation.

 How will my application be viewed if I have taken the MCAT more than one time?